10 Fundamental Rights of a Child in India – Children’s Rights to Protection

 Right to child education

 The right to education is a cornerstone of child development.
 It ensures that every Indian child has access to quality education, enabling them to explore their interests, acquire knowledge, and pave the way for a brighter future.
+The Right to Education is central to upholding the rights of child in India.
 This right is a powerful tool for breaking the cycle of poverty and ensuring a well-informed citizenry.

 3. Right to Protection: Safeguarding Innocence